 - Permits parents or legal guardians of a sexually abused child to sue the individual and/or organization that ignored or enabled the abuse.

 Before 2022, Colorado’s childhood sex abuse survivors didn’t get much time to consider filing suit before the statute of limitations was up.
-Until now, survivors had to file a claim within six years of their 18th birthday if they wanted to try to hold an individual perpetrator accountable.
+Until January 1 of 2022, survivors had to file a claim within six years of their 18th birthday if they wanted to try to hold an individual perpetrator accountable.
 The statute of limitations for suing an organization for their part in the abuse was even shorter – just two years.
 The Child Sexual Accountability Act rectifies that.

 Why File a Child Sexual Abuse Lawsuit Now?